 The word “kaleidoscope” is derived from the Ancient Greek καλ(ός) (beauty, beautiful), είδος(ς) (form, shape) and σκόπιο (tool for examination)-hence “observer of beautiful forms.”
-Italy’s newest baroque ensemble, Il Caleidoscopio, is this tool allowing audiences to experience music in new and unimaginable ways.
+Italy’s baroque ensemble, Il Caleidoscopio, is this tool allowing audiences to experience music in new and unimaginable ways.

 The three founding musicians of Il Caleidoscopio met each other in Milan.
 Coming from Australia, Spain and Greece, Lathika Vithanage, Noelia Reverte Reche and Flora Papadopoulos founded their own ensemble in 2011, after years of collaborating together in musical projects in and around Milan.